msemihyaman/msy43/README.md

 # 💫 About Me:
 Hi, I am Mustafa Semih.
-I am 23 years old.<br>I am working as Android Developer.<br>I have experience with Java, Kotlin, Jetpack Compose, and I experienced in utilizing the Google’s MVVM architectural pattern, Android UI design principles, Jetpack Libraries, Firebase and popular 3rd party libraries.<br>Also, I have iOS developing experience.
-I used Swift, UIKit and SwiftUI with MVVM architectural pattern, utilizing the 3rd party libraries such as Alamofire.<br>Additionally, I have developed applications for companies like ArmaTrack and, Erkunt Traktör as a freelancer.
-Also, I developed an Android game named SirBall.<br>I started Android Development with Java when I was 12 years old.
+I am 24 years old.
+I am working as Android Developer.
+I have experience with Java, Kotlin, Jetpack Compose, and I experienced in utilizing the Google’s MVVM architectural pattern, Android UI design principles, Jetpack Libraries (Hilt,Flow, LiveData), LifeCycles, Coroutines , Firebase and popular 3rd party libraries.
+Experienced in integrating RESTful APIs with Retrofit and utilizing Firebase for analytics, notifications and Google Maps API(GMS).
+Experienced with Git version control system.
+Experienced with Agile/Scrum methodologies.
+Also, I have iOS developing experience.
+I used Swift, UIKit and SwiftUI with MVVM architectural pattern, utilizing the 3rd party libraries such as Alamofire.
+Additionally, I have developed applications for companies like ArmaTrack and, Erkunt Traktör as a freelancer.
+Also, I developed an Android game named SirBall.
+I started Android Development with Java when I was 12 years old.

 ## 🌐 Socials: